turingschool/frontend-mod-1-prework/section3/reflection.md

 - A loop is just like it sounds.
 It goes around and around and around until you tell it to stop.
 First, we will tell the computer where to start.
 So let's tell the computer to start at 0, because that is where a computer naturally starts.
 This is the initializer.
 Then we want to tell it when to stop.
 Let's have it stop at 10.
 This is the condition.
 Last, we have to tell it how to increment, or how we want it to count.
 In this case we will have it count by one.
 Then we tell it what to do and that could simply be to print out a phrase.
 It will then print that phrase 10 times and then it will stop.

 1. What questions do you still have about
 - Arrays and loops?
 I feel pretty confident.
-I felt confident in this section, but I keep coming back to, and you all made it very clear, that `=` does not equal `===`.
+I felt confident in this section, but I keep coming back to (and you all made it very clear) the understanding that `=` does not equal `===`.
 I've been hung up two times on this and I'm hoping to learn my lesson very VERY soon. :)